firebase/genkit/docs/config.md

 persisting traces.
 The `firebase` plugin provides a Cloud Firestore implementation.

-`disableTracingAndMetrics` instructs the framework to disable OpenTelemetry instrumentation and disable trace collection.
+`disableTelemetry` instructs the framework to disable OpenTelemetry instrumentation and disable trace collection.

 `logLevel` specifies the verbosity of framework-level logging.
 Sometimes it's